-My son was recently admitted to the hospital for testing (again!) and I used this bag to carry some fabrics and hand sewing supplies inside to keep myself busy while waiting.
+When my son was admitted to the hospital, I used this bag to carry some fabrics and hand sewing supplies to keep myself busy while waiting.
 As I went through hospital security, I layed the bag on the x-ray machine conveyor belt and of course it rolled over (like all bags do).
 At that moment I realized how genius the drawstring top is… not one of my items fell out!

 The pockets on the front and back of the bag have a cute center pleat for extra volume.
 They can fit larger items like a ball of yarn, a water bottle, or a couple diapers.
 The pockets over the side seams are great for keeping smaller items like crochet or knitting needles, scissors, or pens and pencils secure and organized.